What's The Best Way To Apply Aerosol Clear Coat?

 - Wet sanding.
 This option may be needed if the clear has a really coarse finish and polishing isn't working, or if there are drips that have dried and are visible.
 As always, use caution when sanding.
 It can be easy to accidentally cause more damage or burn through the base color if you’re not careful.
 The idea here is to lightly sand until you have a nice glassy feeling to the surface.
 Once you are confident the roughness has been fixed, you can clean the area and apply a new coat of clear.
 Note: The goal here is to try and preserve the base color — only sand away the affected clear coat.

-As with any DIY repair, if you feel stuck or confused it's best to reach out for advise.
-If you are feeling stuck or if any of this isn't clear (no pun intended), please reach out to our support staff for help.
+As with any DIY repair, if you feel stuck or confused it's best to reach out for advice.
+You are more than welcome to reach our support staff for help.